 Universalism is right that some moral standards transcend cultural boundaries, that the ability to condemn atrocities regardless of cultural approval is morally essential, that moral progress is real and depends on standards that transcend any particular cultural moment, and that shared humanity creates genuine moral obligations that cross cultural lines.

-The most productive moral thinking does not choose sides in this debate but holds both insights in productive tension--maintaining universal commitments to human dignity and the prevention of serious harm while approaching cultural difference with genuine respect, epistemic humility, and awareness of the complex historical relationship between moral certainty and the exercise of power.
+The most productive moral thinking does not choose sides in this debate but holds both insights in productive tension--maintaining universal commitments to human dignity and the prevention of serious harm while approaching cultural difference with genuine respect, epistemic humility, and awareness of the complex social influence on behavior and the historical relationship between moral certainty and the exercise of power.

 What is needed is not a final resolution to the debate--which may be impossible--but the wisdom to navigate its tensions thoughtfully: defending universal principles when genuine human welfare is at stake, respecting cultural difference when legitimate moral pluralism is in play, and maintaining the intellectual honesty to acknowledge when we are uncertain which category a given case falls into.